thilowrona/fatbox/README.md

 ```
 ModuleNotFoundError: No module named 'vtk'
 ```
-You can easily fix this by installing the missing package, e.g.:
+You can easily fix this by installing the missing package using either pip or Anaconda:
 ```
 pip install vtk
 ```